sangeethvarma/sangeethvarma.github.io/_pages/cv.md

      - Identification and analysis of existing policy instruments in Odisha that had relevance to CSA, their implementation, and institutional linkages.
     - Being a part of the team who conducted field visits to different parts of Odisha, with Focus Group Discussions with farmers, and in-depth interviews with officials from various departments at the district and local levels.
 The information from the field visits was analyzed and used to create recommendations.
 	- Formulating an institutional structure for coordination of Climate Smart Agriculture in Bihar.
 This involved analysis of the existing policy instruments and their institutional structures and interviews with various stakeholders, thus identifying the requirements for an institutional structure for CSA program.

-	Other work included:
-	- Assisting with literature review for reports.
+ - Assisting with literature review and citation for other reports.
-	- Assisting with citation management for reports.

 ## Research

 ### [Dissertation, for M.A.
 Development Studies](/assets/pdfs/ds-dissertation.pdf)